nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The `Parser` component consists of the `Parser` class, `ParserUtils` class, `ParserErrors` class as well as the `CommandParser` class and its subclasses.<br>
-* The `Parser` class provides utility methods to parse commands and arguments from the user and return a `Command` object representing an instruction that the user has for SplitLah.
+* The `Parser` class provides utility methods to parse commands and arguments from the user and return a `Command` object representing an instruction that the user has for SplitLah.<br>
   `Parser` class is the only class in the `Parser` component that other external classes actively interact with.<br>
 * The `ParserUtils` class provide supporting methods for `Parser` class to properly run, and `ParserErrors` class provide methods to produce custom error messages for the `Parser` component.<br>
 * The subclasses of `CommandParser` then serve to parse all arguments of a user input to create an object of a specific